HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

      <sleep for="1d 12h" />
 ```

-When the interpreter executes the `sleep` element, it should set the current coroutine to stop state, and wake up the current coroutine after the sleep time expires.
-During the sleep of a coroutine due to the `sleep` element, the interpreter detects any event sent to the coroutine, then the interpreter should wake up the coroutine immediately.
+When the interpreter executes `sleep` element, it should set the current coroutine to stop state, and wake up the current coroutine after the sleep time expires.
+During the sleep of a coroutine due to `sleep` element, the interpreter detects any event sent to the coroutine, then the interpreter should wake up the coroutine immediately.

 The result data of `sleep` is the remaining sleep time (number of seconds, numeric type), or 0 if not interrupted.

 ### 2.6) Actuator

 In action tags such as `choose`, `iterate` and `reduce`, we usually use the `by` preposition attribute to define how to perform selection, iteration or reduction operations, which we call rules, and implement the corresponding rules Code or functional modules are called selectors, iterators or reducers, collectively called executors.
-The HVML interpreter can implement a built-in (built-in) executor, specifying what rules to follow when selecting, iterating, and reducing data through a simple syntax.
+The HVML interpreter can implement a built-in executor, specifying what rules to follow when selecting, iterating, and reducing data through a simple syntax.
 In complex cases, HVML allows document authors to call external programs (such as dynamically loadable modules) to implement executors.
 HVML uses `CLASS` or `FUNC` prefixes to indicate the use of externally defined executors.

-It should be noted that executors are also available in the `test` and `sort` tags.
-The executor used in the `test` tag is the same as the `choose` tag.
-When the built-in executor is used in the `sort` tag, the sorting operation will be performed on the results returned by the built-in executor, while when using an external executor, the sorting operation will be performed directly on the basis of the data specified by the `on` attribute.
+It should be noted that executors are also available in `test` and `sort` tags.
+The executor used in `test` tag is the same as `choose` tag.
+When the built-in executor is used in `sort` tag, the sorting operation will be performed on the results returned by the built-in executor.
+While when using an external executor, the sorting operation will be performed directly on the basis of the data specified by `on` attribute.

-#### 2.6.1) Built-in executors
+#### 2.6.1) Built-In Executor

-In HVML code, rules for built-in executors can contain evaluated expressions (essentially parameterized strings).
+In HVML code, rules for built-in executor can contain evaluated expressions (essentially parameterized strings).
 But before calling the executor, the HVML interpreter will complete the evaluation of the evaluation expression and pass the final rule string to the executor.
-Therefore, when we describe the rules of the built-in executor, we assume that the corresponding evaluation has been completed. value.
+Therefore, when we describe the rules of the built-in executor, we assume that the corresponding evaluation value has been completed.

-##### 2.6.1.1) `KEY` executor
+##### 2.6.1.1) `KEY` Executor

 This executor acts on dictionary data, using the given key name or key name list to return the key name, key value or key value object list, or using the key name list matching a certain rule, returning the key name, key value or key A list of value objects.
 For example for the following data: